 Day 13 - Kanha National Park (230km / 6hrs)

-Today we drive to Kanha National Park, part of Project Tiger, located in Madhya Pradesh.
-In the 1930's, the Kanha area was divided into two sanctuaries, Hallon and Banjar.
-It was created in the year 1955.
 The lowland forest is a mixture of salt and other trees, interspersed with meadows.
 The highland forests are of a completely different nature.
 A good looking Indian ghost tree can also be seen in the dense forest.
 Kanha is home to about 22 species of mammals and about 300 species of birds.
 Commmonly observed mammals include the common grey langur, wild boar, chital, chowsingha, sambar and barasingha or swamp deer (this is the hard ground swamp deer, found only in Kanha).
 One can also find leopards, the sloth bear and Indian wild dog.
 Very rarely seen are the Indian wolves which live in the far east of the park.
 It only comes out after dark which is not a visiting hour.
 The nilgai (blue bull), though rare, can also be found in Kanha.
-Overnight in Wildlife Resort - Kanha

 14